Price & Hours

 Located in Old Town, the Key West Cemetery has been around since 1847 and is well worth at least a walk-through.
 The quirkiness of the city's residents extends even to the grave.
-Tombstones in this 20-acre cemetery don't wear the typical inscriptions.
+Tombstones in this 19-acre cemetery don't wear the typical inscriptions.
 Instead, you'll find epitaphs that reflect the island's casual lifestyle.
-Some of the more well-known inscriptions include "I told you I was sick" and "At least I know where he's sleeping tonight."
+Some of the more well-known inscriptions include "I told you I was sick" and "I'm just resting my eyes."
 One tombstone is actually a ship's mast.
-While you're here, take note that many of these burial plots actually have more than one person stacked on top of each other.
+While you're here, take note that many of these burial plots actually have multiple people stacked on top of one another.

-Key West Cemetery is free for anyone to walk through, but you should also consider taking a guided tour, offered on Tuesdays and Thursdays for a moderate fee.
-Call 305-292-6718 (there is no official website) for more information.
+Key West Cemetery is free for anyone to walk through, but you should also consider taking a guided tour, offered on Tuesdays and Thursdays at 9:30 a.m. for a moderate fee; advance reservations are required.
+You can also pick up a map for a self-guided tour at the cemetery's front office, which is open weekdays from 8:30 a.m. to 3:30 p.m.
+The cemetery is open Monday through Saturday from 7 a.m. to 7 p.m.
+Visit the cemetery's website for more information.